-For summer backcountry travel, you still have four basic choices of construction when it comes to choosing your mattress: NeoAir construction, the self-inflating foam option, a hybrid of both foam and self-inflation, and the good ‘ol closed-cell foam pad.
-And as for weight, we organize our mattresses into two categories we feel is apt for backpacking: Fast & Light and Trek & Travel.
+For summer backcountry travel, you still have four basic choices of construction when it comes to choosing your mattress: NeoAir® construction, the self-inflating foam option, a hybrid of both foam and self-inflation, and the good ‘ol closed-cell foam pad.
+As for weight, we organize our mattresses into two categories we feel is apt for backpacking: Fast & Light and Trek & Travel.
 Sure, you can still haul a two-pound mattress from our Camp & Comfort category deep into the backcountry, but that old phrase comes to mind: If you’re going to be stubborn, you better be tough.

 Perfect For … the ultra-light, ounce-counting gear-head who wants the lightest, most bad-ass mattress for deep forays into the bush.

 Not So Perfect For … the backpacker who seems to break, destroy and demolish every bit of gear they use.
 If you puncture your NeoAir in the woods, you’ll be sleeping on the ground or making repairs by headlamp.